melentye/andrey-melentyev.com/src/2017-09-04_importance-of-e-in-ml.md

-Now that we have the newly produced model making decisions live, we are still not done. **Monitoring, logging and audit** are some of the capabilities that can be developed: values of input variables or features for the model, as well as model decisions can be logged and made available in form of dashboards.
+Now that we have the newly produced model making decisions live, we are still not done. **Monitoring, logging and audit** are some of the capabilities that can be developed: values of input variables or features for the model, as well as model decisions, can be logged and made available in form of dashboards.
 Depending on business needs, alerts can be set up to notify on-call staff of deviations from the expected value distributions.
 Model results can be fed back to the data lake for further analysis.
-[What's your ML test score?](https://research.google.com/pubs/pub45742.html) paper by Google Research covers questions of testing monitoring ML production systems.
+[What's your ML test score?](https://research.google.com/pubs/pub45742.html) - a paper by Google Research covers questions of testing monitoring ML production systems.

-One other place where software engineering practices are useful is development of the **machine learning frameworks**, [Scikit-learn](http://scikit-learn.org/), [TensorFlow](https://www.tensorflow.org/), [Theano](http://deeplearning.net/software/theano/), [Keras](keras.io), [Gensim](https://radimrehurek.com/gensim/) just to name a few, all use version control systems, reproducible builds, and continuous integration pipelines with automated testing.
+One other place where software engineering practices are useful is the development of the **machine learning frameworks**, [Scikit-learn](http://scikit-learn.org/), [TensorFlow](https://www.tensorflow.org/), [Theano](http://deeplearning.net/software/theano/), [Keras](keras.io), [Gensim](https://radimrehurek.com/gensim/) just to name a few, all use version control systems, reproducible builds, and continuous integration pipelines with automated testing.